 |

-It also sharpened my sense of
+It also sharpened a sense of

 grievance over modernism’s arrogant refusal to insist on both function and beauty in its creations.
 Wright, it must be said, accepted both beauty and